I feel like the skills have acquired are very versatile and could lead me into other avenues of journalism in the future.

 “City was a great stepping stone, who could have known that five years later I'd have my own cooking show!"

-60 Minutes producer Nicole Young is an 11 time Emmy winner and a mummy to be, but before that she was an MA International Journalism student at City.
+60 Minutes producer Nicole Young is an 11 time Emmy winner but before that she was an MA International Journalism student at City.

 'At first it was something I was always nervous about, but now it excites me that it is something that I will be doing in the near future.'